 Leading global corporations are undergoing digital transformations, putting data collection and analysis at the centre of their operations.
 Now agricultural businesses can do it too.

-As the DT18 AG flies for up to two hours, to a range of 20km, it makes the prospect of identifying and digitising every plant, over a short period of time, a feasible option for acquiring precise and cost-effective data sets.
+As the UX11 AG flies for up to an hour, to a range of 47km, it makes the prospect of identifying and digitising every plant, over a short period of time, a feasible option for acquiring precise and cost-effective data sets.
+Open the UX11 AG datasheet.

 “This is the third dimension of data, the building up of temporal information that allows agronomists to track their plantation response to actions, assess their impact and build a reference database to increase overall plantation efficiency,” says Grignard.